CompAndSave/hugo-decap-cas/content/posts/toner-leaks-how-to-handle-a-leaking-toner-cartridge.md

 ### 4. Dab Clean

 Using a dampened soft cloth or paper towel, gently dab affected surfaces where the remaining toner leak residue has adhered to.
-Avoid scrubbing the affected area as this can cause the toner leak to spread and embed even more.
+Avoid scrubbing the affected area, as this can cause the toner leak to spread and embed even more.

 ### 5. Dispose Properly